myesn/awesome/README.md

 *   [voidcosmos/npkill](https://github.com/voidcosmos/npkill) - List any node\_modules 📦 dir in your system and how heavy they are.
 You can then select which ones you want to erase to free up space 🧹
 *   [smeijer/next-runtime](https://github.com/smeijer/next-runtime) - All you need to handle POST requests, file uploads, and api requests, in Next.js getServerSideProps.
 *   [histoire-dev/histoire](https://github.com/histoire-dev/histoire) - ⚡ Fast and beautiful interactive component playgrounds, powered by Vite
-*   [pubkey/rxdb](https://github.com/pubkey/rxdb) - A fast, offline-first, reactive Database for JavaScript Applications https://rxdb.info/
+*   [pubkey/rxdb](https://github.com/pubkey/rxdb) - A fast, local first, reactive Database for JavaScript Applications https://rxdb.info/
 *   [Yqnn/svg-path-editor](https://github.com/Yqnn/svg-path-editor) - Online editor to create and manipulate SVG paths
 *   [glideapps/glide-data-grid](https://github.com/glideapps/glide-data-grid) - 🦝 Glide Data Grid is a no compromise, outrageously react fast data grid with rich rendering, first class accessibility, and full TypeScript support.
 *   [lensapp/lens](https://github.com/lensapp/lens) - Lens - The way the world runs Kubernetes